 Common Complaints are:

-- The smell of marijuana plants growing in a neighbor’s yard – there is currently no legal guidance in this regard and Registry staff typically recommend that the complainant file a report with local law enforcement to verify if the site is appropriately registered.
+- The smell of cannabis plants growing in a neighbor’s yard – there is currently no legal guidance in this regard and Registry staff typically recommend that the complainant file a report with local law enforcement to verify if the site is appropriately registered.

 - Other smells or questionable activity from a neighbor’s home – Registry staff typically recommend that the complainant file a report with the Narcotics Enforcement Division